WHO IS AUDIOINTEGRITY?

 I slowly realized that performance was not my gig and being on the other side, the engineering side or recording side is where I wanted to be.
 It fascinated me on how you could build tracks and layer instruments.
 I bought a 4 track cassette recorder and began experimenting.
 After a couple years in college and bouncing between Business Administration or Radio/TV degrees I needed to make up for lost time and get out there doing something.
 So, I enrolled into The Conservatory or Recording Arts & Sciences and started my journey.
 Once completed I had to do a mandatory internship to complete the degree.
 I thought about LA but Nashville was more my style.
 At 22 I took off for Nashville and never looked back.

 My journey in Nashville lasted about 15 years.
 After my internship I continued to work as a freelance 2nd engineer out of 16th Avenue Sound.
-This exposed me to the killer A room with a 56 input SSL and all the great gear but it also gave me access to the upstairs B room where I spent a lot of time learning with my feet to the fire, so-to-speak.
+This exposed me to the killer “A” room with a 56 input SSL and all the great gear but it also gave me access to the upstairs B room where I spent a lot of time learning with my feet to the fire, so-to-speak.
 I got to work on sessions in varying capacities for all kinds of artists that came through 16th Ave.
 Sound.
 The nineties was a hell of a decade!
-From Lee Greenwood, Terry McBride, Alan Jackson to Bon Jovi, Queens Ryche, Accept, Delbort McClinton, Echolyn and so many others.
+From Lee Greenwood, Terry McBride, Alan Jackson to Bon Jovi, Queens Ryche, Accept, Delbort McClinton, Echolyn, Mark Knopfler and so many others.
 I soaked in every piece of knowledge I could get.
 I can say I learned more in 2 weeks working with engineer Michael Wagener (Ozzy, Metallica, Accept, Tesla and many more) than any other sessions I worked on.
 I also started branching out as a 2nd engineer for other studios and engineers like Chip Young and songwriter Bobby Boyd and others.
 I helped Chip run the BMG demo studios as well 2nd engineer him over at Sound Control in Berry Hill many times.
 Chip was a super nice guy and a hec of an engineer and guitar player.
+I also got to be a part of the Spongebath Records “early days” doing some live sound for the band Self and then engineering demos for the labels band The Features.

 A few years later I got hooked up with a guy named Jim Hendricks.
 I became his personal engineer for over 7 years.
 We recorded all kinds of folks music, mountain music, bluegrass music and gospel music.
 This was for the company Maple Street Music.
 I also built the original e-commerce website which is what started my other career path as a web designer.
-Anyway, after 7 years and probably 30 albums I moved on to continue music.
-The music business was changing around 2000 and I not only saw a need to leverage the internet for my audio mastering business but needed to diversify and create a new business inline with my other interests – which happen to be boating.
-So, DockGear.com was born.
+After 7 years and over 30 albums I moved on to continue music and pursue other business endeavors.
+The music business was changing around 2000 so I took my audio mastering business to the internet and also launched a new business in 2003 that was inline with my other interests – which happen to be boating.
+DockGear.com was born.